Custom Search

 Living Conditions

 The Seidenspitz is a good dog for apartment life.
-They are very active indoors and will do okay without a yard.
+It is very active indoors and will do okay without a yard.

 Exercise

-Seidenspitz need a daily walk.
-Play will take care of a lot of their exercise needs, however, as with all breeds, play will not fulfill their primal instinct to walk.
-Dogs who do not get to go on daily walks are more likely to display behavior problems.
-They will also enjoy a good romp in a safe open area off lead, such as a large fenced in yard.
+The Seidenspitz needs a daily walk.
+Play will take care of a lot of its exercise needs, however, as with all breeds, play will not fulfill its primal instinct to walk.
+Dogs that do not get to go on daily walks are more likely to display behavior problems.
+They will also enjoy a good romp in a safe, open area off lead, such as a large, fenced-in yard.

 Life Expectancy